jordanbyron/advent-of-code/README.md

     $ bin/fetch_day X

-That will create your folder and pull down a README
+That will create your folder and pull down a README for part one.

 ## Running